Mt Warning Summit Trail

 MOUNT WARNING SUMMIT TRAIL IS NOW PERMANENTLY CLOSED.

 A trail to the summit of Mt Warning offers beautiful 360 degree views of the Great Dividing Range from the peak.
 Lots of steps, can be slippery.
-A steep climb to the summit using chains, but the views from the top is worth it!
+A steep climb to the summit using chains, but the views from the top are worth it!

 Lookouts